What is Labour’s controversial private school VAT raid policy?

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-The government is set to end tax breaks for private schools in a controversial new policy.
+The government has confirmed it will end tax breaks for private schools in a controversial new policy.

-Labour plans to remove the VAT exemption and business rates relief for independent schools from January, with parents set to foot the cost.
+Labour will remove the VAT exemption from January and business rates relief for independent schools from April, with parents set to foot the cost.

 The move has faced ongoing backlash from the sector, including over the disproportionate impact on already-stretched smaller, specialist schools, as well as the short timescale involved and fears of a mass exodus of pupils.

-But the government has refused to back down, with Rachel Reeves expected to commit to removing the exemption in her first Budget which the chancellor will present to the House of Commons on Wednesday.
+But the government has refused to back down, with Rachel Reeves cementing the plans into her first Budget as chancellor.

 What is the private school VAT raid and its impact on fees?